-My cup size is too big, what can be wrong?
+My cup size is too small, what size do I need?

-1. Your cup size is just too small
+1. Your cup size is too small, your band is fine

-And your band size is correct?
-I mean, the band is supporting you in a firm but still comfortable way?
+And your band size is still okay?
+I mean, the band is supporting you in a firm but comfortable way?

-2. Your cup size and band size are both wrong
+2. Your cup size and band size are both too small

 You can still end up with the same cup.
 How come?